“beautifully depicted”, “vividly evocative of a period rarely examined”

-This is a story about landscapes and the people who live in them; the way they are formed by weather, hardship and beauty.
-It is about feelings, friendship and goodness and the way that societies brush those things away.
+A story about landscapes and the people who live in them; the way they are formed by hardship and beauty.
+About feelings, friendship and goodness and the way that societies brush those things away.

-The Iceni tribe seek to control both religious rite and their own lands to defend against a perceived threat from successful clans with more prosperous ground and country.
+The Iceni tribe see control of both religious rite and their own lands to defend against a threat from successful clans with more prosperous ground and country.
 They ally with tribes from Man and Wales to try to control the Priest class.